 Creativity, efficiency, quality and cost control are the major factors that drive the formation of technology standards.
 RESO Standards also help level the playing field which enables smaller business entities to participate and compete with larger institutions.DLU February 11th, 2018

-The goal of this standard is to provide a more open data approach using the widely-adopted RESTful (REpresentational State Transfer) technology in use by many industries today.
-RESO’s move toward a RESTful standard is to encourage and promote access to real estate information directly from web, mobile, social and other web based applications.DLU February 11th, 2018
+The goal of the RESO Web API specification is to provide an open standard for web-based API access to real estate data using the REpresentational State Transfer (RESTful) approach commonly in use by many industries today.
+RESO’s move toward a RESTful standard is to facilitate and encourage access to real estate information directly from web, mobile, social and other web based applications.DLU March 6th, 2019

 The Open Data Protocol (OData) is an application-level protocol for interacting with data via RESTful web services.
 The protocol supports the description of data models and the editing and querying of data according to those models.
 The RESO Web API uses OData as its underlying protocol which serves as a set of fundamental building blocks.DLU February 11th, 2018

 RESO’s first standard products used the term RETS (Real Estate Transaction Standards) as a prefix to its version number (i.e. RETS version 1.5 through 1.9) All of these versions all collectively known as RETS 1x.
 RESO will continue to use “RETS” as a prefix for its original standard product but will not do so for products such as Data Dictionary.
 RETS provided an open specification for how to describe, transfer, and update real estate data, and many vendors are still using it today.DLU March 6th, 2019